OliverUv/nekobasu/README.md

 ## Future

-Hope to work on a method for logging/tracking events, to mitigate the difficulties that event spaghetti often causes in large apps.
+Hope to work on:

+* A method for logging/tracking events, to mitigate the difficulties that event spaghetti often causes in large apps.
+* A non-typesafe convenience function for creating public event buses for non-TS consumers.

 ## Meta

 * Requires TypeScript 2.3 or higher (uses generic parameter defaults and `keyof`)
+* I mean you technically can use this lib even if you're just writing JS but without the auto completion it's not much better than the stringly typed Event Emitter stuff that's popular these days.
+Though if you do misspell an event name, you'll get a nice undefined value exception with nekobasu, instead of a hard to debug missing event.
 * See LICENSE file for license (Apache 2.0.
 You may also ask Oliver Uvman for a GPLv2 compatible license.)
 * See CONTRIBUTING for contributor's agreement (You grant Apache 2.0 and you allow Oliver Uvman to redistribute under any GPLv2 compatible license)
+* I'd like to thank my mom & dad and whatever type inference algorithm TS uses.
+Love you forever.